Shooting sports in India

 Shooting is an important Olympic sport in India.
-Of India's 35 Olympic medals, four have come from shooting, including a gold by Abhinav Bindra in the 2008 Olympics.
-Indian shooters who have excelled at international events include Abhinav Bindra, Jaspal Rana, Jitu Rai, Rajyavardhan Singh Rathore, Vijay Kumar, Gagan Narang, Apurvi Chandela, Ronjan Sodhi, Anjali Bhagwat, Heena Sidhu, Shreyasi Singh, Manu Bhaker, Anisa Sayyed, Rahi Sarnobat and Saurabh Chaudhary.
+Of India's 41 Olympic medals, seven have come from shooting, including a gold by Abhinav Bindra in the 2008 Olympics.
+Indian shooters who have excelled at international events include Abhinav Bindra, Jaspal Rana, Jitu Rai, Rajyavardhan Singh Rathore, Vijay Kumar, Gagan Narang, Apurvi Chandela, Ronjan Sodhi, Anjali Bhagwat, Heena Sidhu, Shreyasi Singh, Manu Bhaker, Avani Lekhara, Mona Agarwal, Anisa Sayyed, Rahi Sarnobat, Anantjeet Singh Naruka, and Saurabh Chaudhary.
+Indian shooter Shimon Sharif is a well known shooting expert.

 History

 Shooting sports have a varied history in India.
 Initially they were played by royal people of British India for amusement and recreation.
 The highest governing body of shooting sports in India is National Rifle Association of India (NRAI), which was established on 17 April 1951.
 From then on India achieved some success in the Olympic games by winning a Gold.
 But largely this sport is not affordable to command Indians because of a lack of shooting ranges and facilities in the country.